amoschoomy/EmulatedCovidTestSystem/DesignRationale.md

 ![alt text](markdown_images/facade1.png)\
 *Figure 6.
 Facade pattern applied to Booking Subsystem*

-We applied a Facade design pattern in our system, specifcally in our `Booking`subsystem.
+We applied a Facade design pattern in our system, specifically in our `Booking`subsystem.
 With a facade design pattern, we have provided a simple interface for the clients to use without worrying about the internal implementation of the subsystem.
-This provides an abstraction for the client interface to our complex `Booking`subsytem.
+This provides an abstraction for the client interface to our complex `Booking`subsystem.
 Our complex subsystem involves several methods of Booking involving `HomeBooking` and `OnSiteBooking` and there are 3rd party dependencies needed to implement the `HomeBooking` subsystem QR code.
 With these facade pattern, the interface to make a booking is largely simplified for the client.